 Our Pediatrics residency training program offers a unique balance between the diverse clinical resources of a community-based hospital and the rigorous academic atmosphere and extensive resources of a major land-grant university.
 In addition to their clinical practices, all program faculty are members of the MSU-CHM academic Department of Pediatrics and Human Development.
 Resident physicians in the pediatric program may apply for clinical instructor positions within the department.
 Both faculty and residents are critical components in the clinical education of MSU-CHM medical students who obtain their clinical training in Flint.

-Throughout their experience in the training program, our residents are given extensive hands-on training, clinical decision-making support and numerous opportunities to take ownership of patient care.
+Program Director Mona Hanna-Attisha said that throughout their experience in the training program, residents are given extensive hands-on training, clinical decision-making support and numerous opportunities to take ownership of patient care.
 Pediatric residents are not held at arm’s length; rather, they learn how to work independently in a highly supportive atmosphere of professional respect.
 With this in mind, we seek residency applicants who thrive in a team environment, are rigorous thinkers, and are committed to the care of children and adolescents.